vanzasetia/huddle-landing-page-with-curved-section/README.md

 ### Header
 I noticed that the logo and the *try it free* button on mobile design is too small.
 I made them a little bit bigger.
 It's also an accessibility part where if your website has buttons, they need to have a decent *touch target*.
 That way they are easy to click.

+When building the desktop layout, I just made the logo and *try it free* button bigger.

 ## Hero
 When I built the hero section, I noticed that `16px` body font size is too big, so I reduced it to `15px`.

+On desktop layout, I noticed that it didn't have the same container as the other content.
+So, I added `930px` max-width to the `.hero .container`.

 ### Section
 The `section-background` was tricky.
 After several try and error, I found out that I need to put the `background-image` on the sibling element, not the direct section.